filipdumitrascu/network_switch/README.md

 - On receiving, if the frame is bpdu, (dest_mac == `"01:80:c2:00:00:00"`)
 it is parsed and the trunk interfaces status are updated/maintained.
 - Root interface are considered the interfaces that have the minimal path to the root bridge.
-The root bridge can be updated as requiered, always looking for the one with the lowest switch priority.
 The designated interfaces are the ones with importance in order for other switches to send data to the root bridge and the last interfaces are the blocked ones.
 They cause the broadcast storms, so there status is set to blocking.
+- In a mutabale structure (to keep the modified field values outside the functions) called stp, are stored the `own_brd_id`, `root_brd_id`, `root_pth_cost`, `root_intrf` integeres.
+This way, the root bridge can be updated as requiered, comparing  with the bpdu and looking for the switch with the lowest switch priority to update the root bridge.